Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/_index.md

 title: "Transfer CFT command guide and syntax "
 linkTitle: "Command guide and parameters"
 weight: 120
---- This topic provides a useful list of {{< TransferCFT/axwayvariablesComponentShortName  >}} commands,
-syntax, and parameters.
+---This topic provides a useful list of {{< TransferCFT/axwayvariablesComponentShortName  >}} commands, syntax, and parameters.
 For a more detailed description of the Transfer CFT commands, refer to the link displayed below each command syntax.